Update your preferences: Revoke consent

 - Request the transfer of your personal data to you or to a third party (data portability).
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 - Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 If you wish to exercise any of these rights, please contact us using the details above at paragraph 2 (How to contact us).
 Please note that Forecast Australia (in respect of its operations outside of the European Union) intends to voluntarily comply with the exercise of such rights on the same basis as the rest of the Forecast Group, provided that it is not thereby in breach of any Australian laws.
-Forecast Australia will in respect of its operations within Australia comply with the provisions of the Commonwealth Privacy Act 1998 (Australia) and any other relevant legislation.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.